Andre-Tan/Pincer/README.md

 Pincer and Seqpoet is similar in speed, where in the same machine they take ~2 minutes to do in silico PCR to the whole genome.
 IsPCR is a lot faster (~10s), but may be unfriendly to those familiar to only Python tools.

-If you want speed, use isPcr.
-If you want ease, use Seqpoet or Pincer (depending on the version of Python you use).
+If you want ease of use in Python, use Seqpoet or Pincer (depending on the version of Python you use).
+If you want speed and is okay with not using Python, use isPcr.

 ## Requirements